-A clinician should engage the participant in the brain autopsy discussion and answers any questions from the participant about brain autopsy and emphasizes these points:
+A clinician should engage the participant in the brain autopsy discussion and answer any questions from the participant about brain autopsy and emphasizes these points:

-1. The immense research value of the neuropathological assessment.

-2. No added costs to the family (other than the costs the family would bear if there was no autopsy, such as the costs of transportation of the decedent from the place of death to the funeral parlor or crematory).

-3. No delay in plans for funeral services.

-4. No facial disfigurement, thus permitting open casket viewing during funeral services should the family wish.

-5. A copy of the neuropathological report of the brain autopsy findings will be provided to the next of kin.

-6. We are happy to answer any questions now and after you have a chance to digest the additional informational material that we will provide to you.
+- 1. The immense research value of the neuropathological assessment. - 2.
+No added costs to the family (other than the costs the family would bear if there was no autopsy, such as the costs of transportation of the decedent from the place of death to the funeral parlor or crematory). - 3.
+No delay in plans for funeral services. - 4.
+No facial disfigurement, thus permitting open casket viewing during funeral services should the family wish. - 5.
+A copy of the neuropathological report of the brain autopsy findings will be provided to the next of kin. - 6.
+We are happy to answer any questions now and after you have a chance to digest the additional informational material that we will provide to you.

+Please refer to the Postmortem Procedures Best Practices Guideline on the MarkVCID Protocols & Resources web page (under the Case Report Form Packets dropdown menu) for additional guidance.